aun1414/KafkaStockMarket/README.md

 ## Project Description:

 Data Ingestion:
-Real-time stock market data is ingested into the Kafka messaging system from various sources such as stock exchanges, financial APIs, or data providers.
+Real-time stock market data is ingested into the Kafka messaging system.
 Python scripts are used to fetch and publish streaming data to Kafka topics.

 Data Processing:

 Kafka streams are processed in real-time using consumer applications deployed on EC2 instances.